AdamBizan/Furry-Game/README.md

 * Control Furry with arrows keys
 * Collect as many coins as you can
-* Don't hit the wall...
+* Avoid walls or you will crash!

 ## Web development tools: